CDS-AU-DK/cds-language/README.md

 ## Class times

 This class takes place on Mondays from 12-16.
-Teaching will take place on Zoom, the link for which will be posted on Slack.
+Teaching will take place in person, and you can find the room number via the AU Timetable.

 ## Course overview and readings